 |Max Depth at 200 kHz||700 to 1000 Feet||400 to 700 Feet|

 |Number of Elements 50 kHz||7||1|

 Why choose an Airmar 260 over other less expensive options?
 In a word, performance.

-According to Airmar specifications when comparing any of the 260 series units to a top notch 600-watt rated transducer like the Airmar P66 you can expect the 260 to be 50 times more sensitive when using the 50 kHz output and 13 times more sensitive when probing with 200 kHz.
-So far in my experience with the TM260, these claims are factual.
+According to Airmar specifications when comparing any of the 260 series units to a top-notch 600-watt rated transducer like the Airmar P66 you can expect the 260 to be 50 times more sensitive when using the 50 kHz output and 13 times more sensitive when probing with 200 kHz.
+In my experience with the TM260, these claims are factual.